Want to learn more about this at Kettering Health?

-Sue Karnitis, MD, and Kettering Physician Network pediatrician says, “Sports physicals are actually a big opportunity to have an important preventive well visit.”
-Dr. Karnitis explains that pediatricians usually see children regularly under the age of six, due to vaccinations, school entry, and daycare requirements.
+Mercy Chong, MD, a Kettering Health Medical Group pediatrician, says, “Sports physicals are actually a big opportunity to have an important preventive well visit.”
+Dr. Chong explains that pediatricians usually see children regularly under the age of six due to vaccinations, school entry, and daycare requirements.
 However, once children are school-age, they are less likely to see a pediatrician consistently.

-“Sports physical forms are also getting more specific, and are designed to catch some important things regarding depression, substance abuse, and mental health,” Dr. Karnitis says.
+“Sports physical forms are also getting more specific and are designed to catch some important things regarding depression, substance abuse, and mental health,” Dr. Chong says.
 “When children have a regular relationship with their doctor, they are more likely to be forthcoming about these issues, and we’re better able to help them.”

-The family history form for the sports physical can be long and tedious, but Dr. Karnitis encourages parents to go over it with their children.
+The family history form for the sports physical can be long and tedious, but Dr. Chong encourages parents to go over it with their children.
 “It asks so many important questions about family health history,” she says.
-“These evaluations are essentially certifying that this person is healthy enough to participate in pretty strenuous activity, so you want to be focused and detailed.”
+“These evaluations essentially certify that this person is healthy enough to participate in pretty strenuous activity, so you want to be focused and detailed.”

-Dr. Karnitis also notes that if you have a young athlete who’s had a regular physical in the last 6-12 months, parents can bring the form in to the office and have it signed without needing to schedule another sports-specific physical.
+Dr. Chong also notes that if you have a young athlete who’s had a regular physical in the last 6-12 months, parents can bring the form into the office and have it signed without needing to schedule another sports-specific physical.

-Call 1-855-870-9749 to schedule your child’s sports physical with a Kettering Physician Network pediatrician.
+Call 1-855-870-9749 to schedule your child’s sports physical with a Kettering Health Medical Group pediatrician.

 The month's most popular health news, stories, and tips in your inbox.Sign Up